truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/Services/UPSServicesScreenSCALE.md

 | **Port or Hostname** | Required.
 Enter or select the serial or USB port connected to the UPS from the dropdown list.
 Options include a list of port on your system and **auto**.
 Select **auto** to automatically detect and manage the USB port settings.<br> When selecting an SNMP driver, enter the IP address or host name of the SNMP UPS device. |

 ### Monitor Settings
-**Monitor** settings specify the primary user name a password and other users that have administrative access to the UPS service, and whether the default configuration listens on all interfaces.
+**Monitor** settings specify the primary username and password, other users that have administrative access to the UPS service, and whether the default configuration listens on all interfaces.

 | Setting | Description |
 |---------|-------------|